 - Playing attacking football that is also defensively solid in the back – One of the staples of Lobanovskyi’s system.
 Over the last two seasons in all competitions I only conceded 19 goals while scoring 155 times.

 - Getting into Champions League every year (as seen in the positive effect on our finances and continuously generous transfer budgets).

-- Developing Youth – as you saw in my previous Dynamo Project entries, I have been very lucky in bringing some excellent regen prospects through our academy (including a Golden Generation) as well as developing the youths we started with by giving them First Team game time (sometimes finding positives in the midst of a crisis).
+- Developing Youth – you saw in previous Dynamo Project entries, I was lucky in bringing regens through our academy (Golden Generation!).
+We also developed the youths we started with by giving them First Team game time (finding positives during a crisis).

 - Maintaining Culture of Loyalty – succeeded in keeping all the above said youth at the club.
-None of my young stars, including the meteoric Viktor Tsygankov (who real media has compared to young Gareth Bale and linked with the Spurs) have been poached by the big clubs.
+None of my youngsters, including the meteoric Viktor Tsygankov (who media has compared to young Gareth Bale) were poached.

 And now some things that that I am not so proud of: